Skip to main contentSkip to footer

 Some of these indicators include:

-1. Difficulty starting your car: When starting the engine, if you hear a clicking noise or it takes longer for the engine to catch, an alternator inspection may be in order.
+1. Difficulty starting your car: When starting the engine, if you hear a clicking noise or it takes longer for the engine to catch, your alternator may be going bad.

-2. Frequent stalling or poor performance: If your battery isn’t being replenished or the spark plugs aren’t receiving consistent electrical input, your car will stall or be sluggish when picking up speed after stopping at a red light.
+2. Frequent stalling or poor performance: If your battery isn’t being replenished or the spark plugs aren’t receiving consistent electrical input, your car will stall or be sluggish when picking up speed after stopping at a red light; the alternator might not be charging the battery properly.
 You may also notice that reaching your normal cruising speed takes longer than usual.

 3. Dimmer or brighter headlights: A failing alternator doesn’t supply a consistent current of electricity to your many vehicle components.
 Headlights that are dimmer or brighter than usual can indicate a problem.
 You may also see dimming or flashing in other lights, displays, and electronics.